Skip to product information

 Style

-In the heart of Chinatown on Doyers Street is the neighborhood’s oldest restaurant, Nom Wah Tea Parlor.
-It was opened in 1920 by Ed and May Choy as a tea parlor and bakery that served dim sum on the side.
+In the heart of Chinatown on Doyers Street stands the neighborhood’s oldest restaurant, Nom Wah Tea Parlor.
+Opened in 1920 by Ed and May Choy, it began as a tea parlor and bakery that served dim sum on the side.
 In 1950, Wally Tang immigrated from China and got his first job at Nom Wah.
-Within four years, he worked his way up from the kitchen to running the entire restaurant.
+Within four years, he worked his way up from the kitchen to managing the entire restaurant.
 In 1974, the Choys retired and sold the building and business to Tang.
-The bakery, specifically the almond cookies and mooncakes, was popular with locals until business began to decline in the 90s.
-Wally gave Nom Wah to his nephew Wilson Tang in 2010, who renovated the restaurant and updated the dim sum style to be made-to-order and served till 9 pm.
-Since their reopening, regulars and the younger generation have flocked back to this historic business.

 13 Doyers Street, New York, NY 10013